 However, now there is another option!
-In an effort to make this type of professional development more accessible, I created the innovative, eight-week online program, “Foundations of Intercultural Learning & Teaching.”
-The program, which includes the IDI assessment and an individual debrief, is an eight-week facilitated online training to help participants better understand and navigate cultural differences, facilitate others’ intercultural learning, and be more effective and inspired educators.
+In an effort to make this type of professional development more accessible, I created the innovative, ten-week online program, “Foundations of Intercultural Learning & Teaching.”
+The program, which includes the IDI assessment and an individual debrief, is a facilitated online training that helps participants better understand and navigate cultural differences, facilitate others’ intercultural learning, and be more effective and inspired educators.
 Click here to learn more.

 I’d love to hear more about your intercultural learning journey, or what your institution is doing to support the intercultural development of faculty and staff!
 Please share in the comments section below.

 References & Relevant Resources

 Anderson, C.L., Lorenz, K., & White, M. (2016).
 Instructor influence on student intercultural gains and learning during instructor-led, short-term study abroad.
 Frontiers: The Interdisciplinary Journal of Study Abroad, XXVIII, 1-23.

 Bennett, M.J.
 (1986).
 Towards ethnorelativism: A developmental approach to training for intercultural sensitivity.
 International Journal of Intercultural Relations, 10(2), 179-196.

 Bennett, M.J.
 (1993).
 Towards ethnorelativism: A developmental model of intercultural sensitivity.
 In R. M. Paige (Ed.), Education for the intercultural experience (pp. 21-71).
 Yarmouth, ME: Intercultural Press.

 Goode, M. L. (2007-2008).
 The role of faculty study abroad directors: A case study.
 Frontiers: The Interdisciplinary Journal of Study Abroad, XV, 149-172.